mnot/I-D/for-the-users/draft.md

 and running code".

-Nevertheless, the running code that results from our process (when things work well) inevitably has an impact beyond technical considerations, because the underlying decisions afford some uses, while discouraging others; while we believe we are making purely technical decisions, in reality that may not be possible.
+Nevertheless, the running code that results from our process (when things work well) inevitably has an impact beyond technical considerations, because the underlying decisions afford some uses while discouraging others; while we believe we are making purely technical decisions, in reality that may not be possible.
 Or, in the words of Lawrence Lessig {{CODELAW}}: